simvisage/spirrid/readme.rst

 The **SPIRRID** package is the part of the project SIMVISAGE (https://github.com/simvisage/spirrid).
 Use the zip button to download the source code for testing.
-Examples are accompanying the and extending the studies provided in the prepared paper *Using Python for scientific computing: efficient and flexible evaluation of the statistical characteristics of functions with mutivariate random inputs, R. Chudoba, V. Sadilek, R. Rypl, and M. Vorechovsky, prepared for submission in CPC.
+Examples are accompanying and extending the studies provided in the prepared paper *Using Python for scientific computing: efficient and flexible evaluation of the statistical characteristics of functions with mutivariate random inputs, R. Chudoba, V. Sadilek, R. Rypl, and M. Vorechovsky, prepared for submission in CPC.*
-*

 Documentation of the package generated using sphinx
 ===================================================